On the Paradox of Certified Training: Properties of Convex Relaxations

-Next, we analyze how a small change in weights affects the output loss of a given convex relaxation.
-Concretely, we measure the degree of change in the output when the \emph{first} layer weights are shifted by $\delta$ in the gradient direction.
-To capture this, we define a set of rational functions of $\delta$ as~${R_{N}(\delta) = \left\{ p(\delta)/q(\delta) \mid p(\delta), q(\delta) \in P_N(\delta) \right\}}$, where $P_N(\delta)$ denotes the polynomials of degree up to $N$.
+To this end, we define a set of rational functions of $\delta$ as~${R_{N}(\delta) = \left\{ p(\delta)/q(\delta) \mid p(\delta), q(\delta) \in P_N(\delta) \right\}}$, where $P_N(\delta)$ denotes the polynomials of degree up to $N$.
 Note that $P_N(\delta) \subseteq R_N(\delta)$.
 We say that some neuron $x_{i,j}$ is in the set $P_N(\delta)$ (or $R_N(\delta)$) if that set contains both $l_{i,j}$ and $u_{i,j}$, now treated as functions of $\delta$ where $\delta=0$ corresponds to the concrete $l_{i,j}$ and $u_{i,j}$ used in~\cref{sec:background_relwork}.
 Everything else is treated as a constant.
-Recall that during backsubstitution for $x_{i,j}$, all encountered $x_{i',j'}$ are \emph{variables}, repeatedly replaced with bound expressions from \cref{eq:relax}, until we reach \cref{eq:finalbounds} and obtain linear expressions for $l_{i,j}$ and $u_{i,j}$.
+During backsubstitution for $x_{i,j}$, all encountered $x_{i',j'}$ are repeatedly replaced with bound expressions from \cref{eq:relax}, until we reach \cref{eq:finalbounds} to obtain linear expressions for $l_{i,j}$ and $u_{i,j}$.
 If the output neurons of the network are in $R_N(\delta)$, we say that the \textit{sensitivity} of a relaxation is $N$.
+Sensitivity is an undesirable property, as it introduces a complex loss landscape that hinders optimization, as further explained in \cref{ssec:analysis:sgd}.
+Note that while coefficients of the polynomials also matter, they are influenced by the weights which makes it difficult to compute the worst-case bound in closed form.
+In the following, we compute the sensitivity of convex relaxations (more detailed derivation is deferred to \cref{app:sens}), to show that DeepZ, CROWN and CROWN-IBP (R) are highly sensitive, while IBP and hBox are not, inducing more favorable landscapes.
 As before, while we focus on $\vl_{L}$, the conclusions can be extended to the actual loss.
 We always consider the worst case \wrt all bound choices and ReLU stability, and assume all layers are of size $M$.
-Sensitivity is an undesirable property of a relaxation, as it introduces a complex loss landscape that hinders optimization, as further explained in \cref{ssec:analysis:sgd}.
+While the sensitivity values we obtain represent an upper bound, they clearly demonstrate that some relaxations are highly sensitive, as opposed to IBP and hBox, for which our result on insensitivity is exact.
+This is summarized in \cref{table:results:new}.

-\paragraph{Computing the sensitivity} As the first layer is linear, we see that for all relaxations, $x_{1,j}$ are in $P_1(\delta)$.
-To compute the sensitivity of a relaxation, we sequentially analyze the effect of each layer.
+\para{Computing the Sensitivity} As the first layer is affine, we have $x_{1,j} \in P_1(\delta)$ for all relaxations.
+To compute the sensitivity, we sequentially analyze the effect of each layer.